Proposal

 4. Action Research Plan (practical tests)

 This is basically practical experiments into technologies, software, kit and techniques you want to test and develop.
 Learn, practice and develop these documenting the success and failure of these as you develop your idea(s).
 This might be useful as a proof of concept - proving what you say you want to do will work.
 Or as a testing for yourself - do you really want to do this?
-Try it out.

 5. Primary / Secondary research/data